eshamir3/Recipe_analzying-/README.md

 Our baseline model was a KNN classifier that used two quantitative columns, 'n_ingredients' and 'n_steps' to predict the category of cooktimes (the 'minute_category').
 The 'minutes category' column is a column of categorical nominal data.

 Intitally, the accuracy of our model was 0.70, or 70%.
+This indicates that the accuracy of our model was good, but had room to be improved on.

 # Final Model